David McLoughlin considers a re-reading of the "wisdom" of King Solomon in 1 Kings 4 in light of some of our current employment practices.

 During the forty or so years’ reign of King Solomon, an enormous social experiment took place which changed Israel, the chosen people of God, and marked its future.
 Solomon continued David’s consolidation of the federation of the 12 tribes but in doing so took as his model the Kingdoms and Empires of the surrounding regions.
 The much vaunted “wisdom of Solomon” is, in great part, a celebration of the ideas and practices that he borrowed to enable his new centralised kingdom, with its court and Temple in Jerusalem, David’s City, to come about and survive.

 To this end new social structures and new workforces were created and new work practices imposed.
 The People of God’s covenant with Moses, had been pledged to create a land where the widow, the stranger, the orphan, and all the powerless, were at the centre of concern.
 There no-one should be oppressed by another, and no-one end up in slavery without the promise of freedom.
 All this in remembrance of their origins in Egypt as slave labourers of an oppressive regime.
-Yahweh, the self-revealed God of freedom, had liberated them from this, and established them as a nation that would model such freedom for the future, to be a sign of hope to other oppressed peoples.
+The self-revealed God of freedom, had liberated them from this, and established them as a nation that would model such freedom for the future, to be a sign of hope to other oppressed peoples.
 This is beautifully expressed in the idealised verse 25 above “And Judah and Israel lived in safety, from Dan even to Beersheba, every man under his vine and under his fig tree, all the days of Solomon.”
 Note the emphasis on dwelling at peace with the land, God’s gift, as central to this vision.

 After King David, the leader of the army was the highest person in Israel because they and the army both protected and sustained the nation’s freedom.
 However, under Solomon the leading figure becomes the Chief Priest followed by three court Officials, one over the 12 prefects (1 Kings 4:7-19) , a king’s friend, and one who governs the palace.
 The centre has shifted from the army of liberation to the Temple, the Palace and their structures of central administration and control.
 From a rural economy based on a careful and kindly use of land there is a shift to cities and urban centres which draw in the land’s produce for trade and sale.
 The prefects and their districts do include some of the original tribal districts of Israel especially on the peripheries, e.g. Ephraim and Manasseh.
 However, another five are named after towns, reorganising the central hill country and the former Canaanite territories annexed to Israel and Judah under David.